SnapLogic/documentation/autosync/config-oracle-acct-as-data-source.md

     -   The **shared** folder, in the **SL-AutoSyncProjectSpace**
     -   Your AutoSync project, **User<username\>\_<snaplogic\_org\>**, in the **SL-AutoSync-ProjectSpace**

-Create a new connection configuration for SQL Server by entering the following:
+Create a new connection configuration for Oracle by entering the following:

 -   A unique, meaningful name such as `S3-Integration`.
 If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
 -   **Account Properties**: